cmod/craigstarter/README.md

 - only pay Shopify's payments fee (~2.8%) instead of Kickstarter's fee (~10%)
 - multiple goals — you don't have to resort of "stretch goals" without progress indicators
 - total customization of design
+- completed campaigns live on your website, not Kickstarter's

-Kickstarter is better than Craigstarter in the following ways:
+Kickstarter is better than Craigstarter in many ways, not the least of which are:

 - The Kickstarter ecosystem offers network / community effects around PR and amplification of campaign
 - Simpler to setup (i.e., no setup; Kickstarter hosts and runs your campaign)
 - Kickstarter payments only happen when main campaign goal is reached; Craigstarter charges immediately
 - Kickstarter has tools for following up / providing campaign updates / community communication

 ----